 Texas Tech University

 Texas Tech says, "The core curriculum is designed to expose all Texas Tech University graduates to areas of study that are traditionally regarded as basic to the intellectual development of a broadly educated person.
-These areas of study include: life and physical sciences; social and behavioral sciences; mathematics; language, philosophy, and culture; creative arts; American history; political science/government; and the tools of communication and thought."
+These areas of study include: life and physical sciences; social and behavioral sciences; mathematics; language, philosophy, and culture; creative arts; American history; political science/government; and communication."
 [Source]

 General Education Requirements

-No credit given for Composition because students may test out of the "Written Communication" requirement through SAT or ACT scores.
+No credit given for Composition because students may test out of the requirement through SAT or ACT scores.

 No credit given for Literature because the literature component of the "English" requirement may be satisfied by courses that are not literature surveys.

 3. Foreign LanguageYES